Analysis | Trump’s new lawyer didn’t just decline to prosecute Bill Cosby; he also fought his later prosecution

 O’Neill didn’t elaborate too much on his decision, but he indicated that Castor’s claim was impossible to accept.

 “There’s no other witness to the promise,” O’Neill said.
-“The rabbit is in the hat and you want me at this point to assume, ‘Hey, the promise was made, judge.
+“The rabbit is in the hat and you want me at this point to assume: ‘Hey, the promise was made, judge.
 Accept that.' ”

 The backdrop of Castor’s testimony also loomed large at the time.
-Just a few months prior, the former rising star in the Pennsylvania Republican Party had been trounced in his campaign to return as Montgomery County district attorney.
+Just a few months before, the former rising star in the Pennsylvania Republican Party had been trounced in his campaign to return as Montgomery County district attorney.
 The prosecutor who led the Cosby case, Kevin Steele, had run a series of brutal ads pointing to Castor’s decision not to prosecute Cosby.

 Castor later sued Constand and her lawyers, arguing that they had defamed him and cost him his political career.
 (Constand had previously filed suit against Castor in 2015, and the case was later settled.)
 In Castor’s suit, his legal team claimed that Constand “was trying to gain a tactical advantage with the election to get Kevin Steele put in so that she could get Cosby prosecuted.”
 A Philadelphia judge later dismissed Castor’s suit.

 The situation also carries parallels to another case that dogged the Trump administration for a time — the Epstein case.
-When he was U.S. attorney in Miami in 2007, Trump’s Labor Secretary Alex Acosta reached a plea deal with Epstein in which Epstein was sentenced to 18 months in prison and had to register as a sex offender, but it also closed an ongoing FBI investigation and didn’t notify Epstein’s accusers.
-The deal was heavily criticized for being too lenient given later revelations about Epstein’s conduct.
+When he was U.S. attorney in Miami in 2007, Trump’s labor secretary, Alexander Acosta, reached a plea deal with Epstein in which Epstein was sentenced to 18 months in prison and had to register as a sex offender, but it also closed an ongoing FBI investigation and didn’t notify Epstein’s accusers.
+The deal was heavily criticized for being too lenient, given later revelations about Epstein’s conduct.
 Acosta resigned over the matter in 2019.

 Castor and Schoen comprise the latest iteration of a seemingly ever-changing Trump legal team, beginning with the Russia investigation and lingering into his efforts to overturn the 2020 election and now his impeachment for allegedly inciting the riot at the U.S. Capitol last month.
-Their elevation comes after The Washington Post reported members of Trump’s team had departed because they balked at Trump’s preferred strategy: to litigate his baseless claims of a stolen election — claims that were overwhelmingly rejected in courts of law.
+Their elevation comes after The Washington Post reported that members of Trump’s team had departed because they balked at Trump’s preferred strategy: to litigate his baseless claims of a stolen election — claims that were overwhelmingly rejected in courts of law.

 But Schoen on Sunday night claimed he wouldn’t go down that road either and would instead focus on the constitutionality of the impeachment process.
 And given the turmoil that has marked Trump’s legal team — and the colorful histories of many of those involved — all bets are off about what happens starting Feb.
 9.